Key Questions

 Heath Hills Will Overwhelm Granville Schools and Force Massive Tax Increases on Granville Families

-The proposed Heath Hills subdivision - 550–600 high-density homes zoned in the City of Heath but located entirely inside Granville Schools - is projected to add nearly 1,000 new students to schools already near capacity.
+The proposed Heath Hills subdivision — approximately 500–550 high-density homes zoned in the City of Heath but located entirely inside Granville Schools — is projected to add 840–1,000 new students to schools already near capacity.

 To accommodate them, Granville taxpayers face a 9.92-mill operating levy + 3.59-mill bond levy — a combined 13.51 mills.
 That means over $2,000 more per year for the average Granville homeowner.